Pharm

 2. Saxenda is dosed up to 3 mg daily (contrast with 1.8 mg with Victoza)

-2. FDA approved as an Obesity Medication with release in 2015
+3. FDA approved as an Obesity Medication with release in 2015

-3. Results in weight loss up to 9.7 to 13 lb (4.4 to 5.9 kg) over Placebo
+4. Results in weight loss up to 9.7 to 13 lb (4.4 to 5.9 kg) over Placebo

-4. Associated with gastrointestinal side effects (Nausea, Vomiting and Diarrhea)
+5. Associated with gastrointestinal side effects (Nausea, Vomiting and Diarrhea)

-5. Consider in Type II Diabetes Mellitus in which an Obesity Medication is being considered
+6. Consider in Type II Diabetes Mellitus in which an Obesity Medication is being considered

-6. Contraindicated in MEN-2 and Medullary Thyroid Cancer (personal history or Family History)
+7. Contraindicated in MEN-2 and Medullary Thyroid Cancer (personal history or Family History)

-7. Reduces cardiovascular risk and death
+8. Reduces Cardiovascular Risk and death

-9. Semaglutide Injection (Ozempic, Wegovy)
+7. Semaglutide Standard Injection (Ozempic, Diabetes Mellitus)

 1. Once weekly injection (similar to Bydureon)

-2. Start at 0.25 mg injected weekly, and slowly titrate to maximum of 1.0 mg injected weekly
+2. Start at 0.25 mg injected SQ weekly, and slowly titrate to maximum of 1.0 mg injected weekly

 3. Lowers Hemoglobin A1C 1.5%

-4. Reduces cardiovascular risk at 0.5 mg weekly dose
+4. Reduces Cardiovascular Risk at 0.5 mg weekly dose

 1. However, does not decrease overall mortality or cardiovascular mortality (unlike Victoza)